keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 # Announcing the Official Release Candidate for Keptn v2

 The Keptn project is proud to announce a release candidate for what will become Keptn v2.
+User feedback to the Keptn project has been clear, and we’ve listened.
+We thank the users who have given us feedback and all the community members who have contributed to this project.

 We are sharing this release candidate so that the community and end users can participate in the testing to ensure that the actual release is as robust as possible.